Holding company in Dubai · Assets and subsidiaries

 Corporate bank account

-We open a corporate account with Emirati banks and, if necessary, linked international accounts.
+We open a corporate account at UAE banks and, if needed, linked international accounts.

 11. 11